vtexdocs/help-center-content/docs/tutorials/en/how-to-add-the-pci-ssc-certificate-to-the-store.md

 ---
-title: How to add the PCI SSC certificate to the store
+title: 'How to add the PCI SSC certificate to the store'
 id: 1AcE6BLjTGYYgGUkQwgW6q
 status: DRAFT
 createdAt: 2017-08-21T22:52:13.177Z